autodesk-platform-services/aps-disconnected/README.md

 other static assets, perhaps including your own viewer extensions, don't forget to include them in the list.

-A single document in Forge typically generates multiple derivatives, and derivatives themselves often reference additional assets.
+A single model in APS typically generates multiple derivatives, and derivatives themselves often reference additional assets.
 We need a way to identify these assets in order to cache them when needed.
 In this sample application, the server provides a `GET /api/models/:urn/files` endpoint which is inspired by https://extract.autodesk.io